dragos0804/MergingDatasetsForDroughtPredictionTask/README.md

+# Combining freely available data and IoT devices to
-# Drought Prediction System for Eastern and Central Europe
+predict drought in Eastern and Central Europe

 ## Abstract
 This study introduces a novel approach to drought prediction in Eastern and Central Europe by combining IoT soil moisture sensor data with freely available datasets.
 It integrates real-time IoT soil moisture measurements, SOTER-based soil parameters (SOTWIS), and NASA POWER environmental data.
 The methodology includes data preprocessing, spatial clustering using DBSCAN, and a machine learning framework combining Random Forest, XGBoost, and LSTM networks.
 The research highlights how incorporating soil texture data with climatic variables enhances drought prediction accuracy.
 It also presents an Arduino-based IoT prototype for continuous soil monitoring, addressing the benefits and challenges of IoT in agriculture.
 This approach offers improved drought prediction and supports better agricultural decision-making in under-researched regions.